tedconf/shed-css/documentation/src/docs/essential-concepts.md

 When classes serve a single purpose, the cascade becomes a non-issue.
-If I use the class `bg:black`, I can count on it only doing one thing - making the backgorund for this element black.
+If I use the class `bg:black`, I can count on it only doing one thing - making the background for this element black.
 Future developers can also count on that.

 This is the core idea that makes atomic/functional css work.
 Classes are "immutable" and you can get the same output every time.
 They're predictable and